bhavishya-8/videocall_app_Linux/README.md

 ## Usage

 1. Install the required packages using `pip install opencv-python-headless`.
+2. Install the required packages using `pip install yum install python3-tkinter`.
-2. Copy the provided code into your Python script or file.
+3. Copy the provided code into your Python script or file.
-3. Run the script using `python finalcode.py`.
+4. Run the script using `python finalcode.py`.

 ## Functionality